Board of Directors

 Tom deGrey

-Tom deGrey is a Tenant Researcher with the SRO Collaborative and the Right to Remain.
-As a tenant advocate and researcher, Tom has both academic and lived experience of the complications which arise when vulnerable tenants attempt to assert their legal rights against powerful and resourceful landlords.
-He has experience of the effects of inadequate legal protection and bylaw enforcement on low-income tenants in his neighbourhood, as well as the roles of advocates, politicians, and researchers in supporting tenants’ rights.
+Tom deGrey was a Tenant Researcher with the SRO Collaborative and the Right to Remain.
+As a tenant advocate and researcher, Tom had both academic and lived experience of the complications which arise when vulnerable tenants attempt to assert their legal rights against powerful and resourceful landlords.
+He had experience of the effects of inadequate legal protection and bylaw enforcement on low-income tenants in his neighbourhood, as well as the roles of advocates, politicians, and researchers in supporting tenants’ rights.

 Scroll to Top